crocokyle/recipes/breakfast/basic-omelette.md

-# Basic Omlette
+# Basic Omelette

 ## Description

-This is just an example of a basic omlette to work on technique.
-This specific omlette is made with bacon, spinach, mushrooms, and mexican cheese.
-Instructions are for a single omlette.
+This is just an example of a basic omelette to work on technique.
+This specific omelette is made with bacon, spinach, mushrooms, and mexican cheese.
+Instructions are for a single omelette.

 ## Ingredients

 - 3 eggs
 - 2 oz baby bella mushrooms
 - 2 oz chopped, cooked bacon
-- 3 oz mexican shredded cheese
+- 3 oz Mexican shredded cheese

 ## Prep
 - Sauté the mushrooms using salt, pepper, and butter on medium-high heat (if using an aluminum or ceramic pan) or medium heat (if using a cast iron or carbon steel).